-In DevOps, efforts are made to cross-train team members on all processes in the SDLC.
-This does not mean that all team members have to be equally skilled but all should be familiar with the processes, tooling, and skills used.
+In DevOps, efforts are made for cross-training team members on all processes in the SDLC.
+This does not mean that all team members have to be equally skilled, but all should be familiar with the processes, tooling, and skills used.

 When team member knowledge overlaps in this way, it is easier for team members to communicate.
 It promotes novel solutions since members are less “trapped” by the expectations of how things should be done.
 Cross-training can also prevent bottlenecks due to reliance on others, speeding productivity.